Volkswagen Tiguan Allspace (2018-2024) Review

 "The Tiguan Allspace is much like a Tiguan inside, but longer.
 That shouldn't come as a surprise to anyone.

-Even the smaller buttons on the steering wheel aren’t too fiddly to use, so this really is about as user-friendly as modern car interiors get.
+Even the smaller buttons on the steering wheel aren’t too fiddly to use, so this is about as user-friendly as modern car interiors get.
 The standard instrument panel is clear and simple to read, and from SEL trim upwards, this is replaced by a 10.3-inch digital display that lets you choose the information displayed, and again, it works well.

 Quality and finish

-Overall, the Tiguan feels like a classy product, even if it doesn’t have the design razzmatazz of a Peugeot 5008.
+Overall, the Tiguan feels like a classy product, even if it doesn’t have the design razzmatazz of a same-era Peugeot 5008.
 There are differences in decor between the trims, with SEL cars getting more glossy decorative inserts and R-Line Tech models adding some sporty flourishes, but all versions feel pretty posh.
 They’d feel more posh with leather upholstery, though, which none of the trims get as standard.
 Unusual, that.

 Infotainment: Touchscreen, USB, sat-nav and stereo in the Volkswagen Tiguan Allspace